epfl-cs358/2025sp-beetlebot/README.md

 ## Pinouts
 On Esp:
   - two servos PMW are plugged in on pin 18 and 23 of the ESP
   - SDA (pin 21) plugged to the multiplexer, and the sensors.
   - SCL (pin 22) plugged to the multiplexer, and the sensors.
   - 5V pin to power the esp
   - GND pin from the esp to the power supply

+On the multiplexer:
+  - Connect the power's (-) to the (-) of the multiplexer
+  - Same for the (+)

+For the sensors:
+  - plug their SDA to the general SDA circuit
+  - plug their SCL to the general SCL circuit
+  - plug their (+) to the general (+) circuit
+  - plug their (-) to the general (-) circuit

+For the servos: plug them all on the multiplexer

-Here is a picture of the circuit for additionnal help:
+Here is a picture of the circuit for additionnal help.
+Please note that for the cables that use the breadboard, this means you need to solder them together or clips them together :
 ![Circuit Image](images/circuit.png)

 ## Usage Instructions

 Explain how to use your project.
 Include:

-- Code snippets for basic operations.
+- Go on the wifi_credentials.h file
+- Input the name of the wifi you will share with your ESP32 (You must both be on the same wifi)
+- Put your wifi password
+- Upload the code on the ESP32
+- It will give you an IP adress: Copy paste it on your browser
-- Instructions on how to run the project.
+- You will now be on the Web App:
-- Any configuration settings that need to be adjusted.
+    - You can use the joystick to move around
+    - You have different movement categories that you may change with the button 'change movement type'
+    - Wether you are on AZERTY or QWERTZ, you can use THE WASD / ZQSD to move
+- Have fun!

 ## Troubleshooting

-Provide solutions to common issues that users might encounter.
-This can help users resolve problems without needing to contact you.
+There might be issues connecting to the ESP32 sometimes, it could be a port issue, if that is the case just look up and download 'CH340 driver'

 ## Acknowledgments

-Mention any resources, libraries, or individuals that helped you during the project
+We thank the assistants for their help, and we also thank Mehdi A. who was not our assistant but still helped us a lot <3